viveklol/Django-StoreFront-Intro/README.md

 ﻿# Django-StoreFront-Intro
 Basic Django project to get started on urls, settings, models.
+Django-debug-toolbar was also added to help debug issues faster and basically get a good understanding of the project flow.

 ## Steps
 * `pip install pipenv`